-Recognizing that the student population of the 2011/2012 academic year is a very diverse group, the target population for this exit survey consisted of former students who:
+Recognizing that the student population of the 2013/2014 academic year is a very diverse group, the target population for this exit survey consisted of former students who:

-- attended Yukon College in the academic year 2011/2012 and who earned a certificate, diploma, or degree, OR - completed 75% of the credits required for a two-year applied program, OR - completed 100% of the credits required for a one-year applied program, OR - completed at least 24 credits of a university-level program in the School of Liberal Arts or the School of Science, Trades and Technology program, OR - completed the Skills for Employment Program OR - completed at least 3 College Prep courses, AND - have not been enrolled in a college program between June 1, 2012 and February 1, 2013.
+- attended Yukon College in the academic year 2013/2014 and who earned a certificate, diploma, or degree, OR - completed at least 24 credits at Yukon College between 2012/13 and 2013/14, OR - completed the Skills for Employment Program, OR - completed at least 3 College Prep courses, AND - have not been enrolled more than one Yukon College credit course between September 1, 2014 and February 1, 2015.

-Former students who fit these criteria, and who were currently enrolled in one Yukon College course, were also eligible to take part in the survey.
-The rationale for including this latter group was that (1) "lifelong learning" is a fact of life for many of Yukon College's students, and that, by excluding these students from the population, we would lose valuable information; and (2) it was assumed that they had essentially completed a large part of their education.
+The rationale for including those taking one credit course in 2014/15 was that (1) "lifelong learning" is a fact of life for many of Yukon College's students, and that, by excluding these students from the population, we would lose valuable information; and (2) it was assumed that they had essentially completed a large part of their education.